Christopher Robin Milne: Early life

-Christopher Robin Milne was born at 11 Mallord Street, Chelsea, London (renumbered as 13 Mallord Street in 1924), on 21 August 1920, to author Alan Alexander Milne and Daphne (née de Sélincourt) Milne.
-Milne speculated that he was an only child because "he had been a long time coming."
-From an early age, Milne was cared for by his nanny Olive Rand Brockwell, until May 1930, when he entered boarding school.
+Christopher Robin Milne was born at 11 Mallord Street, Chelsea, London (renumbered as 13 Mallord Street in 1924), on 21 August 1920, to author Alan Alexander Milne and Dorothy "Daphne" (née de Sélincourt) Milne.
+Milne speculated that he was an only child because "he had been a long time coming".
+From an early age, Milne was cared for by his nanny Olive Rand (later Brockwell), until May 1930, when he entered boarding school.
 Milne called her "Nou", and stated "Apart from her fortnight's holiday every September, we had not been out of each other's sight for more than a few hours at a time", and "we lived together in a large nursery on the top floor."

-Milne's father explained that "Rosemary" was the intended name of their firstborn child, if it was a girl.
-Realizing that it was going to be a boy, he decided on "Billy", but without the intention of actually christening him William.
-Instead, each parent chose a name; hence his legal name was Christopher Robin.
 Within the family, he was referred to as "Billy Moon", a combination of his nickname and his childhood mispronunciation of Milne.
-From 1929 onwards, he would simply be referred to as Christopher, and he later stated that it was "the only name I feel to be really mine."
+From 1929 onwards, he would simply be referred to as Christopher, and he later stated that it was "the only name I feel to be really mine".

 Milne's childhood stuffed animals – the inspiration for characters in the Pooh stories – are now owned by the New York Public Library.
 (Roo was lost when Christopher Robin was nine years old.)

 On his first birthday on 21 August 1921, Milne received an Alpha Farnell teddy bear, which he later named Edward.
 Eeyore was a Christmas present in 1921 and Piglet arrived undated.
 Edward, along with a real Canadian black bear named Winnipeg that Milne saw at London Zoo, eventually became the inspiration for the Winnie-the-Pooh character.

-Milne spoke self-deprecatingly of his own intellect, "I may have been on the dim side", or "not very bright".
+Milne spoke self-deprecatingly of his own intellect: "I may have been on the dim side", or "not very bright".
 He also described himself as being "good with his hands" and possessing a Meccano set.
 His self-descriptions included "girlish", since he had long hair and wore "girlish clothes", and being "very shy and 'un-self-possessed'".